seb2k/AzureServiceFabric/README.md

 2. Optional for AAD Integration: SetupApplications.ps1 from AAD Helper - It registers your Cluster Application in your AAD and outputs the needed tenantId, clusterApplicationId and clientApplicationId.
 The tenantId needed for SetupApplications.ps1 can be retrieved with the help of Get-AzureRmSubscription.
 You can use my Register-ClusterApplication.ps1 if you want.

 3. Deploy cluster using Azure Portal or an ARM template with the help of PowerShell.
 You can use psDeploy.ps1 for that.
+If you want to use an existing vNet, make sure the commited vNet has correct dns servers which access the server.
+An Azure Service Fabric Cluster needs internet access during the instance deployment.

 The New-AzureRmServiceFabricCluster.ps1 makes it more easier, you don't need a template for it, just execute and lean beack.